Redshift inference from the combination of galaxy colors and clustering in a hierarchical Bayesian model: Probabilities for redshift distributions

 Our fundamental assumption will be that the galaxies are drawn from a \textit{Cox process} \citep{Cox1955} or \textit{doubly stochastic Poisson process}, whereby a point set is Poisson sampled from a latent, stochastic density field.
 We simplify the problem to consider that the redshift $z$ is transformed to an integer indexing a set of finite-width redshift bins, and each bin has an independent density fluctuation field $\delta_z(\theta)$, with $\langle \delta_{z_i}(\theta) \delta_{z_j}(\theta)\rangle = 0$ for $z_i\ne z_j.$

 We first consider a simple case in which the sky is populated with galaxies that have identical appearance on the sky (\ie\ constant $F$) and a mean density per unit solid angle of $n.$ The galaxies have intrinsic redshift distribution specified by $f_z=p(z),$ with $\sum_z f_z=1.$ The galaxies' spatial distribution has linear bias $b_z$ with respect to the underlying density fluctuation $\delta_z$.
 We also assume there is some selection function $s$ with the probability of a galaxy being selected perhaps depending on sky position, specified as a selection or window function $p(s|\theta).$ We will always assume that we know nothing about the non-selected galaxies, not even that they exist; the observed data are the positions \positions\ and features \features\ of the selected sources.
+The selected galaxies can be considered now as being a Poisson sampling of a density field

-Then the probability of selecting a set of galaxies $i\in \{1 \ldots N\}$ at positions \positions\ and redshifts \redshifts\ takes the standard Poisson form once the density fields \fields\ are given:
+Note that the last two terms describe the spatial variation of expected detection rate due to density fluctuations and variable observing conditions, respectively.
+Then the probability of selecting a set of galaxies $i\in \{1 \ldots N\}$ at positions \positions\ and redshifts \redshifts\ takes the standard Poisson form:

+Note that the normalization part of the Poisson likelihood in the exponent contains a sum over $z$ rather than an integral, because we have made $z$ a discrete variable.

 Next we generalize \eqq{pzt1} to allow for variety among galaxies.
 We define a \textit{phenotype} of galaxy to specify its noiseless, observed appearance.
 In other words, all galaxies of phenotype $t$ observed in the same conditions are assumed to have the same selection function $p(s | t, \theta)$ and same probability $p(F, s | t, \theta)$ of being selected and measured to have image features $F$.
 Following biological nomenclature, the phenotype strictly describes the manifestation of the galaxy in the image.
 Galaxies of identical phenotype $t$ could live at distinct redshifts.
 The typical astronomical definition of galaxy ``type'' specifies rest-frame properties, but a fixed type may have observed properties that are redshift dependent.
 Our ``phenotype'' reverses these, and will allow us to use well-observed sources as a library of phenotypes even when knowledge of these sources' redshifts is imprecise.
 Such galaxy type definition allows us to decouple the measurement-noise part of the problem from the color-redshift relation.
 The latter will be informed by prior spectroscopic observations or models, and by the clustering information.